91072puu/Clinical_Study_Project_R-Python/README.md

-# Clinical Study Sample Project
+## Clinical Study Project in R & Python

-This project is a practice repository for clinical trial data analysis using Python/R and CDISC SDTM/ADaM sample data.
+This project explores idea how to reproduce standard clinical trial data processing tasks (e.g., SDTM, ADaM generation) using R and Python.
+It is aimed at:

+- Statistical programmers familiar with SAS
+- Clinical trial professionals interested in open-source tools

+The scripts follow CDISC standards and replicate typical tasks such as ADSL creation and SUPPxx handling etc.

 ## Contents
 - Exploratory analysis using Python and R